Sphereon-Opensource/OID4VC/README.md

 # Background

-This is a mono-repository with a client and issuer pacakge to request and receive Verifiable Credentials using the [OpenID for Verifiable Credential Issuance](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) ( OpenID4VCI) specification for receiving Verifiable Credentials as a holder/subject.
+This is a mono-repository with a client and issuer package to request and receive Verifiable Credentials using the [OpenID for Verifiable Credential Issuance](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) ( OpenID4VCI) specification for receiving Verifiable Credentials as a holder/subject.
+In addition the monorepo contains a package for requesting the presentation of Verifiable Credentials and Verifying these presentations [OpenID for Verifiable Presentations](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html) (
+OpenID4VP)

 OpenID4VCI defines an API designated as Credential Endpoint that is used to issue verifiable credentials and corresponding OAuth 2.0 based authorization mechanisms (see [RFC6749]) that a Wallet uses to obtain authorization to